 travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart Australia.
 Confirm that your insurance covers you for the whole time you will be away and check what circumstances and activities are not included in your policy.
 Note that travel insurance companies may not cover you for pre-existing medical conditions so take this into account before travelling as you may be liable for payment of any overseas treatment required for pre-existing medical conditions.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.
 The Australian Embassy and Consulates-General cannot assist with medical expenses.

 It is important to consider your physical and mental health before travelling overseas.
-We encourage you to consider having vaccinations before you travel.
+Consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 If you are visiting areas with warmer climates take measures to avoid mosquito-borne diseases, including using an appropriate strong insect repellent and wearing long, loose fitting, light coloured clothing.
 The

 World Health Organization (WHO) provides information for travellers and our

-Zika virus: There is ongoing transmission of Zika virus in parts of the United States, including southern Florida.
-Travellers should check the Australian Government
+Zika virus: There is ongoing transmission of Zika virus in parts of the United States, including southern Florida and Cameron County, Texas.
+Check the Australian Government

 Department of Health.
 Also see our